tmpbeing/ergodox-layout/README.md

 The `[{(` and `)}]` keys input square brackets when single tapped, parentheses when double tapped and braves when shifted.

 The `FR` layer is used to input french special characters.
+It makes use of `RALT` as compose so it will not work properly unless that is set up.

 ## How to compile